Skip to Content

 Accessing Connection Metadata

-To fetch metadata for the current connection, use getConnectionMetadata without any arguments:
+To fetch metadata for the current connection, call getConnectionMetadata without any arguments:

 Accessing Room Metadata